CyberCosmos24/Cosmos-Bots/README.md

 # Space
-- Space is a small fun and utitly bot made for smmall guilds!
+- Space is a small fun and utitly bot made for small guilds!
 - https://github.com/CyberCosmos24/SpaceBot

  #Vision